mohsinalimat/SQLiteKit/README.md

 # SQLiteKit

-a Swift version of [SQLite-net](https://github.com/praeclarum/sqlite-net/).
+a Swift version inspired by [SQLite-net](https://github.com/praeclarum/sqlite-net/).

 Using Codable and Mirror technology.